 Three months after the controversial incident, diplomatic relations were suspended once more even though both parties continued to attend ASEAN-level meetings.

 Marcos stood his ground as seen by the issuance of the Sabah Bill (Baseline Law) on 18 September 1968, which highlighted the claim of Sabah as part of Philippine sovereign territory.
 This was known as the Republic Act 5446.

 Consider the following question:

-Join our JC History Tuition to learn more about ASEAN.
+Join our JC History Tuition to learn more about Inter-state Tensions.
 The H2 and H1 History Tuition feature online discussion and writing practices to enhance your knowledge application skills.
 Get useful study notes and clarify your doubts on the subject with the tutor.
 You can also follow our Telegram Channel to get useful updates.

 We have other JC tuition classes, such as JC Math Tuition and JC Chemistry Tuition.
 For Secondary Tuition, we provide Secondary English Tuition, Secondary Math tuition, Secondary Chemistry Tuition, Social Studies Tuition, Geography, History Tuition and Secondary Economics Tuition.
 For Primary Tuition, we have Primary English, Math and Science Tuition.
 Call 9658 5789 to find out more.